Long Island History: How Did We Get Here?

 Education — Many Long Island schools have been recognized for their excellence, but the challenge is to provide equitable access to an excellent education for all students.

-Energy — Long Island is at the forefront of the transition to clean renewable energy.
+Energy — Long Island is at the forefront of the transition to clean, renewable energy.
 It is a State leader in solar installations and EV adoption, and is the planned location for significant offshore wind development.

-Land Use and Housing — Long Island was the birthplace of the auto-dependent suburb, with a legacy of segregated communities, but also has developed a movement calling for smart growth, affordable housing, and transit-oriented development.
+Land Use and Housing — Long Island was the birthplace of the auto-dependent suburb, with a legacy of segregated communities, but has also developed a movement calling for smart growth, affordable housing, and transit-oriented development.

 Transportation — Long Island has a history of leading in transportation, including one of the first railroads in the U.S., the world’s first limited-access highways, and the first transatlantic flight.
 Our region continues to work to adapt and modernize our transportation system to face 21st-century needs.